JavascriptLearner815/JavascriptLearner815.github.io/_posts/2021-02-27-javascript-nullish-coalescing.md

 ### Pros

-- Shorter way to check for null or undefined
+- Shorter way to check for null or undefined (compact)
 - Flaunt your JavaScript knowledge
+- Less space and thus a bit less loading time

 ### Cons